Hiking the Zion Narrows:

-The flow rate of the Virgin River is metered and at certain flow rates your experience will vary, and at some flow rates, the river is actually closed by the Zion National Park.
-At flows at 150 CFS (cubic feet per second) and lower the river is accessible to Bottom-Up hikers.
-At flows at 120 CFS and lower, the Top-Down Narrows is considered safe to hike.
+The flow rate of the Virgin River is metered and at certain flow rates your experience will vary, and at some flow rates, the river is actually closed by the Zion National Park Service.
+At flows of 150 CFS (cubic feet per second) and lower the river is accessible to Bottom-Up hikers.
+At flows of 120 CFS and lower, the Top-Down Narrows is considered safe to hike.
 To see the current flow rate, click here.

 Bottom-Up ZION NARROWS Hike

 Difficulty: Easy to Moderate - Depending upon river volume and desired round-trip mileage.

 Duration: 1 – 6 hours round trip